Race with Ryan Accessibility Report

 If you want to play Race with Ryan, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Race with Ryan has no accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
-The following games are similar to Race with Ryan, but offer accessibility features for Controls:
+We haven’t documented any accessibility features for Controls in Race with Ryan which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+The following games are similar to Race with Ryan, and offer accessibility features for Controls:

-Race with Ryan has no accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
-The following games are similar to Race with Ryan, but offer accessibility features for Visual:
+We haven’t documented any accessibility features for Visual in Race with Ryan which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+The following games are similar to Race with Ryan, and offer accessibility features for Visual:

-Race with Ryan has no accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
-The following games are similar to Race with Ryan, but offer accessibility features for Audio:
+We haven’t documented any accessibility features for Audio in Race with Ryan which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+The following games are similar to Race with Ryan, and offer accessibility features for Audio: